 The best way to fully comprehend how connections work is understand how the nodes are connected to the member ends.
 If it has a fixed degree of freedom, then the member is welded to the node – where the node goes, the member goes!
 Take the following two members:

 We can see they are joined by a common node.
-Now let’s seperate the members to take a closer look:
+Now let’s separate the members to take a closer look:

 On the left, we have Member 1, fixed to the node with a restraint code of FFF-FFF.
 On the right, we have Member 2, which for this example has a whole cut out of it that allows the node to slide along the X and rotate about the Z. This is denoted by RFF-FFR.
 I have chosen this example because it is easy to understand and visualize the movement along the X-axis.
 This is an example of a hinge joint that can translate in the X. If you want to restrict the movement along the local x-axis, simply model the following connection: